TobiasFranek/webuntis/README.md

 # Webuntis
-A API library that make it easy to access the Webuntis JSON RPC 2.0 API
+A API library that makes it easy to access the Webuntis JSON RPC 2.0 API

 ## Getting Started
 These instructions will show you how to get this package up and running.